jeannadark/purrwhite.github.io/_posts/2022-02-17-time-series-forecasting-using-ARIMA-models.md

 In simplest terms, time series is the sequential data you have over some time period, be it a week, a month, a year or more.
 Any time series can be decomposed into three components:

-1. trend: general upward or downward movement
+1. **trend**: general upward or downward movement
-2. seasonality: any patterns observed at specific times, e.g. in summer
+2. **seasonality**: any patterns observed at specific times, e.g. summer heat or December sales
-3. noise: random spikes and troughs unrelated to any fundamental factors
+3. **noise**: random spikes and troughs unrelated to any fundamental factors

 ### ARIMA - Who Dreamed Up This Schema?

-ARIMA stands for AutoRegressive Integrated Moving Average, and is also known as the Box-Jenkins model.
+ARIMA stands for **AutoRegressive Integrated Moving Average** - phew, it's pretty long & heavy!
+It is also known as the Box-Jenkins model.
 Generally, this model assumes you can predict the future values using the past.

-- The autoregressive component captures the relationship between current and past values.
+- The **autoregressive component** captures the relationship between current and past values.
-- The integration component assumes that data is stationary, meaning its mean does not change over time.
+- The **integration component** assumes that data is stationary, meaning its mean does not change over time.
-- The moving average component captures the relationship between a current data point and its residual moving error.
+- The **moving average component** captures the relationship between a current data point and its residual moving error.

+Stationarity is important as an assumption due to the fact that we have to forecast an expected value which shall remain the same regardless of any externalities.

 ARIMA lives within `statsmodels` Python library and has three parameters: *p* - the number of autoregressive terms, *d* - differencing order, *q* - the number of moving average terms.